The Welsh language

 Gorsedd of the Bards

 Wales is a country that is proud of its poets, and the National Eisteddfod is the main stage for honouring the best of the best.
 The Gorsedd of the Bards ceremonies in the main pavilion are unmissable spectacles, and under the leadership of the elected Archdruid the identity of the award-winners across various battles of poetic genius is revealed.
 The two main poetry prizes up for grabs are the Chair and the Crown, and the winners are honoured with a Floral Dance performed by local children.
-In 2018 the main pavilion will be in the Donald Gordon Theatre at the Wales Millennium Centre!
+In 2018 the main pavilion was in the Donald Gordon Theatre at the Wales Millennium Centre.

 The first Gorsedd ceremony took place in London’s Primrose Hill in 1792 as a concerted attempt to emphasise the Welsh origins of Celtic culture and heritage.
 Centuries later, the procession remains as impassioned as it was back then – visit any festival in the world and you’ll never see anything quite like this.

 The Science and Technology Pavilion is always a popular draw for the kids, ablaze with experiments, demonstrations and fun and games with a keen eye on taking learning out of the classroom in style.
 The S4C and BBC Cymru/Wales stands hold daily shows for children, which include appearances by their favourite TV characters, and indeed many of the exhibitors at the Eisteddfod will have child-friendly activities available for the festival’s youngest visitors.

 The dance, music and performance tents carry on well into the evening, fuelled by visiting chefs from some of the finest food and drink producers in the land.

 Each year the National Eisteddfod attracts around 160,000 visitors, so for genuine Welsh culture, make sure you visit the festival of Wales.

 Find out more about the National Eisteddfod of Wales.